mberehulka/nyaa-downloader/README.md

 - The programm will search in [Nyaa](https://nyaa.si/) RSS server for a torrent in 1080p of the next episode

-- Select one of the results and click hit Space
+- Select one of the results and hit Space

 <img src="./assets/screenshots/2.png" width="100%"/>